pfn/qmk-firmware-charybdis/readme.md

 * info.json matrix is slightly swapped to be compatible with crkbd layouts but swaps the inner and outer thumb keys because of positioning makes the inner-most thumb key uncomfortable for my primary space/enter usage

+This is all used in conjunction with my userspace at https://github.com/pfn/qmk_userspace